coq/coq/CONTRIBUTING.md

 When CI has a few failures which look spurious, restarting the corresponding jobs is a good way to ensure this was indeed the case.
-You can restart jobs on Azure from the "Checks" tab on GitHub.
-To restart a job on GitLab CI, you should sign into GitLab (this can be done using a GitHub account); if you are part of the [Coq organization on GitLab](https://gitlab.com/coq), you should see a "Retry" button;
+Most failed jobs can be restarted directly from the "Checks" tab on GitHub.
+In case you need to restart a job on GitLab CI using the GitLab interface, then you should sign into GitLab (this can be done using a GitHub account) and join the
-otherwise, send a request to join the organization.
+[Coq GitLab organization][GitLab-organization].

 #### Code owners, issue and pull request templates ####